-This article refers specifically to JDRs in the Court of Queen’s Bench.
+This article refers specifically to JDRs in the Court of King’s Bench.

 A “JDR” is a Judicial Dispute Resolution meeting held with the parties, their lawyers, and a Justice.
 The JDR is typically booked for one full day and takes place in a meeting room at the Courthouse (or via videoconferencing).
 The Justice will assist the parties in coming to a settlement of all issues.
 The process is similar to mediation, except it is more condensed/brief and the Justice is typically more directive than a mediator might be.